Upal113/Security-Toolbox/README.md

 DNS Hosting provider<br>
 Domain registration and expiration<br>
 Scans and lists Vulnerable ports on Servers<br>
 The data can be analyzed to find potential vulnerabilities of an application which can later be resolved quickly.
-The text and excel file records are great resources to study the DNS system.
+The text and Excel file records are great resources to study the DNS system.
+The script can be integrated with VM for continuous monitoring of domain and custom functions on results can be set to trigger alerts.